From Grids to Zones:

 Interview conducted by Anastasiya Novikava

-Article layout by Katya Zhurauliova
+Article layout and editing by Katya Zhurauliova

 Photos by Agrotechnology